mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 // transactions.
 All wallet configurations inherit the values from the 'default' option that can be
 // overriden.
 A wallet should allow the user to generate a one-time SlatepackAddress based on a chosen
 // configuration.
-TRANSACTION_BUILDING_CONFIGURATIONS:
-  default:
+transaction_building:
+  configs:
+    - name: default
       // Probability that we will protect a 'receive' transaction from replay attacks.
 If an anchor does not
       // exist, the transaction will be protected by generating an anchor and an initial set of protected outputs.
       // If such an anchor already exists, we contribute a protected output as an input which makes it a PayJoin
       // transaction.
 By default, half of the receive transaction will be PayJoin transactions.
 This is to help mask
       // the sender inputs.
 Additionally, PayJoin transactions are cheaper and more healthy for the network because
       // they don't generate new outputs.
       // If PayJoin transactions are not wanted due to privacy concerns, you can set this value to 0.0 in which case
       // receive transactions will never contribute an input.
-    // Default: RECEIVE_PROTECTED_PROB = 0.9
+      // Default: receive_protected_prob: 0.9
-    RECEIVE_PROTECTED_PROB: 0.9
+      receive_protected_prob: 0.9

       // The number of protected outputs we want to have available at any time.
 This is to be able to have concurrent
       // transactions that are safe from replay attacks.
 If we had only 1 protected output and wanted to make two
       // 'send' transactions, we would need to do them sequentially because we could only protect a single
       // transaction at once.
 This defines the minimal set size of protected outputs.
 Exchanges would want to set
       // this to higher values to avoid blocking transactions.
+      // Default: n_protected_outputs: 5
-    N_PROTECTED_OUTPUTS: 5
+      n_protected_outputs: 5

     // PayJoins configuration
-  all_payjoins:
+    - name: all_payjoins
-    RECEIVE_PROTECTED_PROB: 1.0
+      receive_protected_prob: 1.0

-  // No PayJoins configuration - e.g. could be used for withdrawals from exchanges
+    // No PayJoins configuration - e.g. could be used for withdrawals from exchanges or other untrusted parties
-  no_payjoins:
+    - name: no_payjoins
-    RECEIVE_PROTECTED_PROB: 0.0
+      receive_protected_prob: 0.0

   // We can predefine some fixed transaction building configurations for specific addresses, but we should note
   // that this comes at a privacy risk due to the SlatepackAddress reuse.
-ADDRESS_TRANSACTION_CONFIGURATIONS:
+  address_configurations:
     grin1dhvv9mvarqrqwerfderuxp3qgl6qpphvc9p4u24asdfec0mvvg6342q4w6: default
     grin1hhb34mfsrqwlfderuxpfdql6qpphvc9p4u24fd47ec0mvvg6342q1asdxc: all_payjoins
     grin1fsdf9fd83e3fjvcxruxp3qgl6qpphvc9p4u24347ec0mvvg6342fdoiosl: no_payjoins
 ```

 TODO: Automated wallet `receive` actions open up the receiver to dusting attacks if an address can be reused.
 Should we clearly separate automated `receive` wallets from others?
 At the very least, `receive` PayJoin transactions should be confirmed manually otherwise the utxos are vulnerable to UTXO spoofing attack.
-Perhaps we should have `RECEIVE_PROTECTED_PROB: 0.0` by default to avoid leaking inputs? should all transactions by default be inherently interactive and thus requiring a manual step from the receiver?
+Perhaps we should have `receive_protected_prob: 0.0` by default to avoid leaking inputs? should all transactions by default be inherently interactive and thus requiring a manual step from the receiver?

-### Child wallets
+### Wallet accounts

-TODO
+Each wallet account should have its own `anchor` output protecting it.

 ### Exchanges scenarios

 #### Exchange configuration

-As mentioned in the configuration section, exchanges would likely need a bit bigger set of protected outputs so they would need to adjust the `N_PROTECTED_OUTPUTS` configuration.
-It would be encouraged that exchanges have `RECEIVE_PROTECTED_PROB` set to `1.0` to help mask the user input.
+As mentioned in the configuration section, exchanges would likely need a bigger set of protected outputs so they would need to adjust the `n_protected_outputs` configuration.
+It would be encouraged that exchanges have `receive_protected_prob` set to `1.0` to help mask the user input.

 #### User withdrawing from an exchange configuration